docker/docs/docker-for-mac/index.md

 ### Proxies

-Docker for Mac detects HTTP/HTTPS Proxy Settings from macOS and automatically propagates these to Docker and to your containers.
+Docker Desktop for Mac detects HTTP/HTTPS Proxy Settings from macOS and automatically propagates these to Docker and to your containers.
 For example, if you set your proxy settings to `http://proxy.example.com`, Docker uses this proxy when pulling containers.